fpagliughi/sockpp/README.md

 The idea of having "stateless" I/O operations introduced in [PR #17](https://github.com/fpagliughi/sockpp/pull/17), which was never fully merged is coming into the API with a `result<T>` class.
 This will be generic over the return type, though typically use an int for I/O operations, but the error state will be represented by a `std::error_code`.
 This should help to significantly reduce platform issues for tracking and reporting errors.
 This may even take over the whole of the API to make _all_ operations stateless by default.

 Work has has begun on incorporating Secure Sockets into the library using either OpenSSL or MbedTLS libraries.
 [PR #17](https://github.com/fpagliughi/sockpp/pull/17), which has been sitting dormant for a few years in being merged and updated, along with new work to do something compatible with OpenSSL.
 You will be ablt to chose one library or the other when building `sockpp`.
+This probably won't be in the next release, but the following one.

 The library is reaching a stable API, and is on track for a 1.0 release in the near future.
 Until then, there may be a few more breaking changes, but hopefully those will be fewer than we have seen so far.